albartholomaus/ISTA220/HomeWork/C#_HomeWork_CH_7.md

 ### Professor: *Mr. Carter*

 1.  ##### What is a class?
 According to the book, what does a class “arrange?”
-- *A class is short for classification, arrange information and behavior into a meaningful entity.*
+- *A class is short for classification, arrange information and behavior into a meaningful entity.is a type*
 ---
 2.  #####	What are the two purposes of encapsulation?
-- *To combine methods and data within a  class
+- *To combine methods and data within a class, support classification
 •	To control the accessibility of the methods and data; in other words, to control the use of the class.*
 ---
 3.  ##### How do you instantiate an instance of a class?
 How do you access that instance?
-- *The word class, you can access it by using its name in syntax.*
+- *use the new key word. go to heap to save space that it needs and return a location to the stack.*
 ---
 4.  ##### What is the default access of the fields and methods of a class?
 How do you change the default?
 - *The default is private, you change it by setting it to public.*
 ---
 5.  ##### What is the syntax for writing a constructor?
-- *Public same-name-as-the-class().*
+- *Public same-name-as-the-class().tells new how much space is needed.*
 ---
-6.  ##### What is the difference between class fields and methods, and instance fields ad methods?
+6.  ##### What is the difference between class fields and methods, and instance fields and methods?
 How do you create class fields and methods?
 - *Fields are declared variables, methods are a series of statements.
 •	Data type name = data, access level return value name (arguments).*
 ---